 - 1½ teaspoon vanilla extract

-- 1½ cup gluten free flour blend King Aurther, Better Batter, Cup4Cup,
+- 1½ cup gluten free flour King Aurther, Better Batter, Cup4Cup,

 - 2 tablespoon cornstarch